basarat/algorithms/src/atoi/README.md

 console.log(atoi('Does not start with a digit 123')); // NaN
 ```

+Note that you can customize the behaviour of parseInt quite easily by wrapping it in a function.

-Note that `parseInt` siliently ignoring invalid trailing characters can be considered a problem.
-So a better implementation can easily be written with a simple regex test that only allows strings containing things that we support e.g. a leading sign followed by any number of decimal digits.
+e.g. `parseInt` siliently ignoring invalid trailing characters can be considered a behavior you want to change.

+So you can easily implement a more fit for purpose function with a simple regex test that only allows strings containing things that we support e.g. a leading sign followed by any number of decimal digits.

+* And now the troubling cases return NaN's

 ```js
 /**